 Predetermined goals that a brand is looking to accomplish from event marketing.
 Primary and secondary objectives should drive the activation plan and creative to maximize the return on objectives for each event and experiential marketing program.

 Merchandise with a brand logo used as giveaways during event activations or promotions.

 An event created for the purpose of driving awareness to a product, brand, or content, by generating media publicity.
 Check out our work with Smithsonian Channel for the Bug Bites Press Event.

 Attitudinal and behavior statements that help define profiled targets.
 Psychographics can help lead to insights that define activation planning.

 Request For Proposal (RFP)

 In our industry, request for proposals are sent from client to agency to assess the creative thinking and capabilities of a prospective agency partner.
 While some agencies dread and avoid the RFP, we see the RFP process as an opportunity to show our passion and prove to them we have the right people, tools and fresh thinking to bring smart solutions to the next level.
 Have an upcoming RFP or RFI in sponsorship, experiential marketing, creative or hospitality?
-Send us a note (LINK TO SUBMISSION FORM).
+Send us a note!

 The process of letting consumers test your product during an event experience or one-on-one interaction.
 Sampling is often used to introduce a new product, thus increasing awareness and purchase consideration through the trial and the residual word of mouth.
 See how we used sampling to drive consumer engagement for Nestle’s Cailler Chocolate.